raspberrypi/hats/README.md

 #### GPIO Pin Usage Rules for Stackable Boards

 Note that after power-on the bank 0 GPIOs on GPIO header J8 (except ID_SD and ID_SC which are GPIO0 and 1 respectiveley) will be inputs with either a pull up or pull down.
-The default pull state can be found in the BCM2835 peripherals specificaion[] section 6.2 table 6-31 (see the "Pull" column).
+The default pull state can be found in the BCM2835 peripherals specification[] section 6.2 table 6-31 (see the "Pull" column).

 **Output Pins**